abevoelker/blog/_drafts/2018-03-15-deploying-a-ruby-on-rails-application-to-google-kubernetes-engine-a-step-by-step-guide.md

 ### Useful gems

-A few lesser-known gems I used that I think deserve some props:
+A few lesser-known gems I used in the demo app that I think deserve some props:

-* [Shrine](https://github.com/shrinerb/shrine) is extremely pleasant for handling image uploads, compared to previous experiences I've had with Carrierwave, Paperclip, and Refile.
+* [Shrine](https://github.com/shrinerb/shrine) is extremely pleasant for handling image uploads compared to previous experiences I've had with Carrierwave, Paperclip, and Refile.
 * [rails-pulse](https://rubygems.org/gems/rails-pulse) is a simple gem that handles the health checking by setting up a route that does a `SELECT 1` to ensure the database is up.
 * [ENVied](https://github.com/eval/envied) is really useful to ensure the app fails fast (at bootup) if I'm missing a required environment variable.